yuxshao/ptcollab/README.md

 <div align="center">Experimental pxtone editor where you can collaborate with friends!</div>

 ## Installation
-If you're building from source, it should work with a Qt5 install, but does require ogg/vorbis.
+If you're building from source, it should work with a Qt5.15 install, but does require ogg/vorbis and C++17.

+On Mac, you may need to install a later version of clang (e.g., through `brew install llvm`).
+Then, in the Makefile, point to those compilers, change the mac deployment target to 10.14 and use `-std=c++20`.

 Windows build included in releases page.
-You will need the Visual C++ 2017 runtime.

 ## Features
 Most features in pxtone collage are available here: